svlentink/myhugoblogs/blog.lent.ink/content/2020/digital-nomad.md

 Other tips:
-- if you plan on using the washing machine, let it run once before on the warmest to clean the machine (optionally with a dishwasher tablet in it)
+- if you plan on using the washing machine, let it run once before on the warmest to clean the machine (with dishwasher detergent in it)
 - only wash half of your cloths each time, you are using an unknown washing machine
 - skip cotton, pick more sportswear/synthetic clothing; dry much quicker, less weight, no wrinkles, resists stains, better durability, mold/mildew resistant.
 - keep a list of what you change, if you also work in the room you forget that your desk lamp was actually the bed light and the missing cushion you used to fix the sagging mattress.
 - remember that the large backpacks are for camping, you don't need stuff like cooking gear/towel/sleeping bag etc.
 - one USB C laptop charger can charge both laptops and your phone, the USB of your laptop can then charge your other gear

+## Mode of transportation
+In these lockdown times, research your options since they might change each week.
+Usually road travel is less restricted than public transit/planes.

+#### Travel cost
+For me, my first destination was a 2500km ride from my house, which costed me 150eu for a round trip (airplane) from Amsterdam and I met a fellow Dutch, who paid 30eu for a round trip from Eindhoven.
+Driving would have costed me over 500eu on fuel for a round trip.

 Public transit/planes vs. car/motorcycle